Cabbage pakoda recipe | Cabbage pakora in South Indian style

-1. Cut cabbage to quarters and add them to hot water.
-Leave it for sometime.
-Then remove and rinse with fresh water.
-Shred and drain completely.
+1. Cut cabbage to quarters and add them to warm water.
+Leave it for 10 mins, later remove and rinse with fresh water.
+Shred and drain completely to a colander.

 2. Before making the cabbage pakora make sure there is no moisture in it.
 Add cleaned and shredded cabbage to a mixing bowl and add salt.